About Me: My Health & Lifestyle Plan

 • Who or what gives me emotional support?

-• How has my health affected my sense of intimacy or sexuality?
+• How has changes in my health affected my sense of intimacy or sexuality?

-• What is important for me to maintain healthy relationships or physical closeness?
+• What is important for me to maintain healthy rand respectful relationships.

-• In which ways would I like to communicate my needs and boundaries?
+• In which ways would I like to communicate my needs and boundaries with others?

 Where and How I Live